 \begin{Definition} Let $G$ be a graph, and let $X\subseteq V(G)$.
 Let $(A,B)$ be a separation of $G$ of order at most three with $X\subseteq A$ and such that there exist $|A\cap B|$ paths from some vertex $v\in B \setminus A$ to $X$ that are disjoint except for $v$.
-Let $H$ be the graph obtained from $G[A]$ by adding an edge joining every pair of vertices in $A\cap B$.
+Let $H$ be the graph obtained from $G[A]$ by adding an edge joining every pair of \zz{distinct} vertices in $A\cap B$.
 We say that $H$ is an \emph{elementary $X$-reduction}\?{elementary $X$-reduction} of $G$, and we say that it is an \emph{elementary $X$-reduction determined by $(A,B)$}.
 We say that a graph $J$ is an \emph{$X$-reduction}\?{$X$-reduction} of $G$ if it can be obtained from $G$ be a series of elementary $X$-reductions.
 If $C$ is a subgraph of $G$, then by an (elementary) $C$-reduction we mean an (elementary) $V(C)$-reduction. \end{Definition}

-Thus taking $C$-reductions does not change the feasibility of the TWO DISJOINT PATHS PROBLEM, and as we are about to see, when no $C$-reduction is possible, the only obstruction to the existence of the required paths is topological, namely that $G$ can be drawn in the plane with $C$ bounding a face.
-To state the theorem in a slightly more general form, let $C$ be a cycle in a graph $G$.
-We say that a \emph{$C$-cross}\?{$C$-cross} in $G$ is a pair of disjoint paths $P_1,P_2$ with ends $s_1,t_1$ and $s_2,t_2$, respectively, such that $s_1,s_2,t_1,t_2$ occur on $C$ in the order listed, and the paths are otherwise disjoint from $C$.
+Thus taking $C$-reductions does not change whether there exists a $C$-cross, and as we are about to see, when no $C$-reduction is possible, the only obstruction to the existence of a $C$-cross is topological, namely that $G$ can be drawn in the plane with $C$ bounding a face.
 The first version of the promised theorem, obtained in various forms by Jung~\cite{Jung}, Robertson and Seymour~\cite{RS9}, Seymour~\cite{SeyDisj}, Shiloach~\cite{Shi}, and Thomassen~\cite{Tho2link} reads as follows.

 \begin{Theorem} Let $G$ be a graph, and let $C$ be a cycle in $G$.
 Then $G$ has no $C$-cross if and only if some $C$-reduction of $G$ can be drawn in the plane with $C$ bounding a face. \end{Theorem}